fenganli/toc-release-code/README.md

-This is guide for how to play around with TOC.
+This is a guide for how to play around with TOC.
 See paper Tuple-oriented-compression for Large-scale Mini-batch Gradient Descent in Sigmod 2019 for more details.

 Step1, start a machine:
 In Google cloud, create a ubuntu 16.04 instance with 500 GB boot disk, 15 GB memory, and 4 CPUs.